Pacific Lutheran University Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of PLU, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At PLU, approximately 59% of students took out student loans averaging $7,307 a year.
 That adds up to $29,228 over four years for those students.

-How Much Money Do PLU Graduates Make?students who graduate with a bachelor's degree from PLU make about $49,400 a year during their first few years of employment after graduation.
-That's great news for PLU students since it is 24% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do PLU Graduates Make?students who graduate from PLU with a bachelor's degree go on to jobs where they make an average salary of $57,049 in their early years.
+This is good news for future PLU graduates since it is 34% more than the average college graduate's salary of $42,485 per year.

 Location of Pacific Lutheran University

 |Address:||12180 Park Ave South, Tacoma, WA 98447-0003|